Nutrition for Schools

 - Enjoying and sharing prepared recipes together

-Join our mailing list to keep informed of when the next You're the Chef training session will be offered and learn about other public health nutrition programs.
-For more information, speak to your school’s public health nurse or contact us at @email.
+Join our mailing list to keep informed of future You're the Chef training sessions and learn about other public health nutrition programs.
+For more information, speak to your school’s public health nurse or contact us at @email

 Cost